EngAbdurabu/HackerRank_Probem_Solving/README.md

-# HackerRank_Probem_Solving
+# HackerRank_Problem_Solving
-this for solving problem and python  form hackerrank website
+This for solving problems and python  from hacker rank website